 ‘It was the first sort of horror film that I watched and when I was around 13 I snuck downstairs in the middle of the night to watch it, so my mum didn’t know’ – Jacob, Supplier Support Manager

 A year after her mother’s death, Sidney is threatened by a ghostfaced killer that has been murdering some of her classmates.
 But who is committing these horrific slashings?
 It is up to tabloid Journalist Gale Weathers to uncover the truth about the killings.

-‘The Scream Franchise is one of my favourites because of the ghostface, and also because it’s simple, nostalgic and satirical about their own movie genre.’ – Abi, Venue Department Manager
+‘The Scream Franchise is one of my favourites because of the ghostface, and also because it’s simple, nostalgic and satirical about their own movie genre.’ – Abi, Supplier Support

-If you’re planning a Halloween party spooky enough to scare your guests witless, why not check out our fantastic range of suppliers for your event?!
+If you’re planning a Halloween party spooky enough to scare your guests witless, why not check out our fantastic range of services for your event?
 We’ve everything to choose from including caterers, photographers, DJ’s, face painters, balloon modellers and more!